Table of Contents

 - Consuming even half a liter of whole cow’s milk can cater efficiently to the body’s daily calcium requirement.

-- It also provides a good dose of vitamin A and D every day.
+- It also provides a good dose of vitamins A and D every day.

 - Though the fat content of regular milk can vary widely, a cup of whole milk usually contains 4.5 gm. of saturated fats and 1.9 gm of unsaturated fats (4).